Graham Potter says Reece James’ potential is ‘beyond the sky’

 Centre-back Fofana claimed his first Chelsea goal by finishing following a goalmouth scramble with 24 minutes on the clock in west London.

-But the French defender soon departed, leaving Potter with an anxious wait to discover the extent of the issue.
+But the French defender soon departed and later left the ground on crutches and wearing a knee brace, leaving Potter with an anxious wait to discover the extent of the issue.

 Aubameyang’s second goal in two games following James’ fine right-wing cross put the Blues in complete control early in the second period before the latter put the game beyond the Italian visitors with a thunderbolt into the roof of the net.